Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/MiguelDLM/MiguelsProject_byMeri.md

 ## 2. Resclaing the coordinates per dimension onto a scale from 0 to 1:

+The goal is to compare the stress on the jaws of our different animals, relative along the dimension of their jaw.
+To do so, the data has to be rescaled in two steps:

+1.  rescaling the values onto a scale from 0 to 1
+2.  cutting the rescaled values into 10 “slices”

+Both of these steps have to be performed **per animal and dimension** within the same data frame.

 ![Rescaling Example](./dimension_example.png)

-Here I am using the `across` function to perform the same actions (rescaling values to new scale from 0 to 10 with `scales::rescale` and assigning the intervalls in which the entries fall based on that with `cut`) for all three dimensions in one command to avoide copy and pasting.
+Here I am using the `across` function to perform the same actions (rescaling values to new scale from 0 to 10 with `scales::rescale` and assigning the intervals in which the entries fall based on that with `cut`) for all three dimensions in one command to avoide copy and pasting.